 GeneCards Summary for FAM111A Gene

-FAM111A (Family With Sequence Similarity 111, Member A) is a Protein Coding gene.
-Diseases associated with FAM111A include kenny-caffey syndrome, type 2 and gracile bone dysplasia.
-GO annotations related to this gene include serine-type endopeptidase activity.
+FAM111A (Family With Sequence Similarity 111 Member A) is a Protein Coding gene.
+Diseases associated with FAM111A include Gracile Bone Dysplasia and Kenny-Caffey Syndrome, Type 2.
+Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity.
 An important paralog of this gene is FAM111B.